AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

    ![Drop-down list showing the Viewers option.](/help/assets/dynamic-media/assets/msma-selectviewers.png)

-1. From the Viewers list, select **[!UICONTROL Video]**.
+1. From the Viewers list, select a viewer that you want to use for the video preview.
+As an example, the following screenshot shows the **[!UICONTROL Video]** viewer being selected.

    ![Selection of the Video viewer from the Viewers drop-down list.](/help/assets/dynamic-media/assets/msma-dmviewerselected.png)

-1. Near the lower-right corner, to the left of the volume icon, select the speech bubble icon, then select the audio or subtitle you want to hear, or see, or both.
+1. Near the lower-right corner, to the left of the volume icon, select the speech bubble icon, then select the audio or subtitle you want to hear, or see or both.
 If desired, under Subtitles, you can select **[!UICONTROL Off]** to not display any subtitles or captions.

     ![The Audio and Subtitles pop-up list in the Video viewer.](/help/assets/dynamic-media/assets/msma-selectaudiosubtitle.png)*Simulation of a user selecting the audio and subtitle for video playback.*

-1. Select the video's **[!UICONTROL Play]** button to begin playback.
+1. To begin playback, select the video's **[!UICONTROL Play]** button.
     Note the **[!UICONTROL URL]** and **[!UICONTROL Embed]** buttons in the lower-left corner.
 Use these buttons to [link the video's URL to your web application](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md) or to [embed the video on a Web Page](/help/assets/dynamic-media/embed-code.md), respectively.
 1. Near the upper right corner of the preview page, select **[!UICONTROL Close]**.